 The Process of Ordering your New Chair

 Every chair’s specification is built around you.
-Usually during a 1 to 1 consultation with one of our team which can be at either of our 2000 sq ft showrooms in Hanworth, West London or Littlehampton, West Sussex.
-We can travel to a location of your choice within 60 miles of either of our showrooms.
+Usually during a 1 to 1 consultation with one of our team at our 4000+ sq ft showroom in Littlehampton, West Sussex.
+Home visits can be arranged depending on product mix and location.
 We can also work with your therapists to ensure your new chair meets any specific medical needs.
 Any consultation is completely free and you are under no obligation to make a purchase.
 We offer impartial advice and aim to provide you with an informal but professional service.

 Contact us to arrange your appointment.

 Prices shown on the website are designed to give you an idea of the price your chair will cost and so you can compare with other models or manufacturers.
 The end chair price will fluctuate depending on what accessories, modifications or ‘bling’ you add to your chair.

 Delivery times vary considerably because every chair is built to the user’s exact specifications.